otrv4/otrv4/otrv4.md

 example, one client may publish profiles to a server pool (similar to a keyserver pool, where PGP public keys can be published).
 Another client may use XMPP's publish-subscribe extension (XEP-0060 [\[8\]](#references)) for publishing Client Profiles.
-A protocol for publication must be defined, but the definition is out of scope for this specification.
 For sending offline messages, notice that the Client Profile has to be published and stored in the same untrusted Prekey Server used to store prekey messages and Prekey Profiles, so the Prekey Ensemble can be assembled.

 When the Client Profile expires, it should be updated.
 Client implementations should determine the frequency of the Client's Profile expiration and renewal.
 The recommended expiration time is one week.
-Note, though, that the long-term public key has its own expiration time.
+Notice, though, that the long-term public key has its own expiration time.

 Nevertheless, for a short amount of time (decided by the client) a Client